By Lucy Jones

 Encore is also home to the line’s first standalone sushi restaurant (called, simply, Sushi) that’s so good I eat there two nights in a row.
 There’s a different themed dinner held each night in The Colonnade (which operates as the buffet during the day) and it’s excellent the night I attend.
 As with all Seabourn ships, all dining and drinks (excluding some top shelf stuff) is included in the fare.

 Our first port of call, Mooloolaba, is cancelled due to rough weather.
 And I can’t say I’m disappointed.
 The real story here is the ship and I soon feel I would be happy enough never to set foot on dry land again.
 Cruising through the Whitsundays, we drop anchor right beside Hamilton Island.
 Surrounded by the curved green backs of the islands and with seemingly doll-sized sailboats bobbing about beside us, it must be the prettiest cruise port in the country.
 I jump aboard a Zodiac and zip out to Sawmill Bay for one of the line’s custom Ventures by Seabourn shore excursions.
-The program is new to Australia and focuses on active excursions led by members of the expert expedition team; a good way to burn off a few of those champagne calories.
+The program focuses on active excursions led by members of the expert expedition team; a good way to burn off a few of those champagne calories.

 The highlight of the voyage is the Champagne and Caviar evening, one of Seabourn’s signature events.
 The ship’s singers perform opera on the main deck as we sail away from Hamilton Island at sunset, and it’s exceptional.
 These are genuine word-class performers, far above the usual ‘cruise ship cabaret’ fare, and even an operatic philistine like me is moved.
 The ship also hosts a new show from Broadway legend Tim Rice, featuring songs from shows such as The Lion King, Aladdin, Joseph and the Amazing Technicolour Dreamcoat, and Evita.
 Sadly, it’s not performed during my leg of the journey and I don’t get the opportunity to wow everyone with my rendition of ‘Hakuna Matata’.